gravitational/teleport/docs/4.2/pages/features/ssh-pam.md

+---
-# Using Teleport with Pluggable Authentication Modules (PAM)
+title: Using Teleport with Pluggable Authentication Modules (PAM)
+---

 Teleport's node service can be configured to integrate with [PAM](https://en.wikipedia.org/wiki/Linux_PAM).
 This allows Teleport to create user sessions using PAM session profiles.